Youth Recreational Soccer

 Teams play in an OSA fully sanctioned and organized inter club league known as the South Side Soccer League (SSSL).
 This league is made up of teams from at least 6 other clubs (Nepean Hotspurs, Nepean City, North and South Dundas, Ottawa Royals and OISC).
 Our teams play other club teams from around the Ottawa area.
 Generally divisions are set up to minimize travel as much as possible, especially at the lower age groups.
 Teams in the SSSL play at least one game a week and practice once a week.
-In addition our club, in 2012, will offer them at least four weekend festivals, 1 in June, 2 in July and 1 in August.
+In addition our club, in 2014, will offer them at least two weekend festivals, 1 in June/July and 1 in August.
 One single fee covers all these activities along with team photos, participation memento and year end team party, as part of the youth recreational program.

 Full uniforms (available from the club only) are required along with cleats and shin pads (available at various outlets throughout the city).
 We use home fields located in the east and south end of the city and try to locate home fields as close to players’ residence as possible.
 Since REC soccer is essentially first come first served, home field preferences are only guaranteed if registration is made early in the year.
 The general philosophy of REC soccer is equal playing time for all.
 Although winning is a common goal for sports, it is not stressed in REC soccer.
 Skills development, fun and team camaraderie are the primary objectives.

 Team selection and practices generally start in mid-May.
 Regular league games start the first week in June and the season ends at the end of August or the first week in September.
 Year end individual team parties generally conclude the summer season at the end of August.